VineFortuna/MinezoneCore/readme.md

 ## Overview

-TheArchive-Core is designed as the core plugin structure for a custom Minecraft minigame server.
+Minezone-Core is designed as the core plugin structure for a custom Minecraft minigame server.
 It includes multiple gamemode packages, shared systems, and the main flagship mode:

 - **CrystalWars**